 BTSYA / Teen Reader (17):

 This is Emma Lord's debut novel, and I see a bright future for her.
 Tweet Cute is exceptionally light-hearted and simply “cute” as the title states.
 Once I started reading, I could not put the book down.
 Seriously, I finished the book in about 7 hours.
 The banter between Pepper and Jack is the most captivating part of the story, without a doubt.
 Their love-hate relationship is so well executed you never want it to end.
-Both characters are very likeable, and I ended up caring immensely about both of them.
+Both characters are very likable, and I ended up caring immensely about both of them.

 There is a boatload of pop culture references that enhance the reading experience, as well as humor that will genuinely make you laugh out loud.
 Various times throughout this romance I found myself saying things like, “Oh my god.
 I love this and them so much.”
 Watching Jack and Pepper get closer as the story moves on is extremely satisfying and makes the reader even more invested in their relationship.